-Respiratory distress or failure generally falls into one of four broad categories (Table 12): upper airway,

-In some instances, breath sounds can provide information about the source of the breathing problem. lower airway, lung tissue disease, and central nervous system (CNS) issues.
+Respiratory distress or failure generally falls into one of four broad categories (Table 12): upper airway, lower airway, lung tissue disease, and central nervous system (CNS) issues.
 This list is not comprehensive, and specific conditions should be addressed with specific therapy, but these represent the most common causes of respiratory distress or failure in a pediatric population.